mattcarter11/YouKnowWhen-lib/data/ebackoff/README.md

 # Summary
-A library for making entities (except players) backoff/run away from a target (a.k. point in space) in the XZ axes without falling off edges (not 100% of the times).
+A library for making entities (except players) backoff/run away from a target (a.k. point in space) in the XZ axes.

 # Backing Off